Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~Tony Robbins

-The Alchemist tells the story of a shepherd boy, Santiago in search of a treasure near the Pyramids.
+The Alchemist tells the story of a shepherd boy, Santiago, in search of a treasure near the Pyramids.
 The boy met many people along the way and experienced good and bad.
 He even experienced love for the first time.
 Curiosity and a thirst for his purpose lead the boy to make friends with an Alchemist.

 I can relate in some ways to Santiago.
 My life has been a long journey of searching for my own “treasure”.
 The treasure can be different for everyone.
 But in the end, we are all seeking.